|

 sanitizer for down time.
 If my spa has no down time how

-important is a backup sanitizer such as mineral ionization?
+important is a backup sanitizer such as chlorine or bromine?

 My other question-how necessary is shocking